-Depreciation and amortization expense, a noncash expense, was \$290,000 during the three months ended December 31, 2014, compared to \$403,000 during the comparable prior period.
+Depreciation and amortization expense, a noncash expense, was 741,058 and \$1,480,656 during the three and nine months ended June 30, 2015, compared to \$276,054 and \$1,075,238 during the comparable prior period.
 The majority of depreciation and amortization expense relates to depreciation on lab equipment obtained as part of the acquisition of Roche Madison in 2011.
 In addition, the Company records depreciation on leasehold improvements at its Madison research facility and its Pasadena corporate headquarters.
+The increase in depreciation and amortization expense is primarily due to the amortization of the intangible assets acquired in the Novartis asset acquisition.